aliasif1/hevc_dataset/README.md

     ```
     docker image pull "Coming Soon"
     ```
 - configuration File (`config_docker.py`) - The Configuration file contains the transcoding parameters.
 Please update the paths and the parameters in the config file before executing the script.
+NOTE: The mount directory inside the container has to be /app. do not change that
     ```
     # List of Video Dictionery
     # Each Dictionery is a y4m Video which needs to be segmented and converted to HEVC